 For further information and examples of services visit Tax agent services

-except in the course of acting for a trust or deceased estate as trustee or legal personal representative.
+- do not prepare and lodge returns or return like statements*, except in the course of acting for a trust or deceased estate as trustee or legal personal representative.

 There are also certain services which are specifically excluded from the definition of a tax agent service, and you do not need to be registered to provide these services.
 For a full list of these specified services refer to subregulation 13(1) of the Tax Agent Services Regulations 2009.

 The civil penalty provisions in the Tax Agent Services Act 2009 prohibit certain conduct while unregistered.
 The Federal Court can impose severe penalties for breach of these civil penalty provisions.
 These are summarised in the table below: